goofwear/Nintendo-Switch-Web-Services/README.md

-# Nintendo Switch Web Exploit
+# Nintendo Switch Web Services

-With this "web exploit" you can: open HTML videogames, see videos, open other websites and MORE!, NOW ON DEVELOPMENT!
+This project is an web service for the nintendo switch, with this website, you can: Open Videogames(HTML GAMES),

+Websites, see Videos, download hombrew apps and CFW's and MORE!.
+IN DEVELOPEMENT!

 # How to execute: